Park-SeungWoo/kakao-ai-study/README.md

 Finally, get total errors(OOB error: Out Of Bag error) by averaging weak learner's errors.<br/>

 It doesn't need pruning, because if the model's entropy(instability) is bigger, the performance improvement of the model larger due to bagging.<br/>
-It we use Decision Tree as the Base learner, the deeper the tree's depth, the entropy will increase.
+If we use Decision Tree as the Base learner, the deeper the tree's depth, the entropy will increase.
 So the model will be getting more favorable for the Bagging.<br/>

-This is representative Bagging algorithms.
+This is a representative Bagging algorithm.
 - [Random Forest](https://github.com/Park-SeungWoo/kakao-ai-study#Random-Forest)

 ### More about Bagging & Boosting